Click on the headings to collapse and expand the sections.

 With all the rights stated above, all requests are to be forwarded to the Data Protection Officer.

-In determining data retention periods, PLC takes into consideration legal and contractual obligations, retaining personal information for 5 years after the business relationship has ended, however if there are subsequent requirements by legal authorities, information may be required to be held for up to 10 years.
+In determining data retention periods, PLC takes into consideration legal and contractual obligations, retaining personal information for up to 7 years after the business relationship has ended, however if there are subsequent requirements by legal authorities, information may be required to be held for up to 10 years.
 When we no longer need personal information, we securely delete, anonymise or destroy it.

 Checkprint Limited, our system and service provider for the Check Cashing Facility, will keep the personal data of members who use the facility for a maximum of 90 days, at which time the personal data will be deleted.